luketl98/ComputerVisionProject/README.md

 Following this, I used a Model Testing File to test that the data was correctly stored and all the necessary files, packages and libraries were installed correctly and in the right place

-After a quick reconfigure of the folders and installed libraries, I wrote the code that would store the users and the computers choices during the game
+After a quick reconfigure of the folders and installed libraries, I started on the code that would store the users and the computers choices during the game, I created a manual version of the Rock, Paper, Scissors (RPS) game that would allow the user to play RPS without the use of the camera, instead, by just using the keyboard to select their choice